Informational, commercial

 Accounting has the broader ladder

 Accounting typically offers a broader advancement ladder into reporting, close, tax, audit, management, and CPA-related paths.
-That ladder often requires more education, coursework, or experience.
+That ladder often requires more education, accounting coursework, or experience.

 - More room for technical specialization.